tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/产品动态_intl_en.md

 </tr>
 <tr>
 <td>Multi-AZ deployment is supported</td>
-<td>You can now deploy TencentDB for Redis master node and replica nodes in different availability zones of the same region.
+<td>You can now deploy TencentDB for Redis master node and replica nodes in different AZs of the same region.
 Multi-AZ deployed instances have higher availability and better disaster recovery capability than single-AZ deployed instances.</td>
 <td>2020-12</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/239/39812" target="_blank">Multi-AZ Deployment</a></td>
 </tr>